mwelponer/cpp-pills/README.md

 // I can use:
 // [=] captures everything by value
 // [&] captures everything by reference
-// zero to n variables/classes by reference or by value
-// e.g. [a] to pass variable a by value
-// [&a] to passa variable a by reference

 int const max = 100;
 std::vector<int> vec {178, 101, 123, 145, 45, 33};